Here at T. S. Poetry, nothing could make us happier than when a person discovers poems. Reading them, or writing them. Or both.

 honed sharp by a housewife’s

-Photo by Lyla.
+Photo and poem by LW Lindquist.
 Used with permission.
 Post by L.L.
 Barkat, author of Rumors of Water: Thoughts on Creativity & Writing

 Buy a year of Every Day Poems, just $5.99— Read a poem a day, become a better poet.

 You Might Also Like

 - Poems From the Coffee Shop: Pine Needle Tea and Small Kindnesses - March 25, 2020

 - Poems From the Coffee Shop—Chamomile and Wild Honeyed Bread - March 19, 2020

 - Home Ed 101: Setting Up Your Home School Classroom - March 16, 2020